alexew0923/BWB_Weather_Station/README.md

 # BWB_Weather_Station
 This repository has information on the weather station built by Charles P. Allen High School's Robotics Club in collaboration with Better with Bees.
 This project is not 100% complete, so if you are referring to this project to build your own weather station, take note that it might not work the same.
+You check the output from the weather station on BWB club website, betterwithbees.ca.

 # Components Used
 ## Trasmitter